uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ```

 ### Workflow Failure
-* All failures ncludes workflow failures(throw uncaught exceptions), workflow timeout and termination.
+* Metrics for all types of failures, including workflow failures(throw uncaught exceptions), workflow timeout and termination.
 * For timeout and termination, workflow worker doesn’t have a chance to emit metrics when it’s terminate, so the metric comes from the history service
 * Monitor: application should set monitor on timeout and failure to make sure workflow are not failing.
 Cancel/terminate are usually triggered by human intentionally.
-* When fires, go to webUI to find the failed workflows , investigate the workflow history to see why error/timeout happened
+* When the metrics fire, go to Cadence UI to find the failed workflows and investigate the workflow history to understand the type of failure
 * Datadog query example
 ```
 sum:cadence_client.cadence_workflow_failed{$App,$Env,$Domain,$Tasklist,$WorkflowType} by {workflowtype,app,domain,env}.as_count()